Richard Von White

-Richard "Von" White is an abstract expressionist artist.
+Richard "Von" White is a British abstract expressionist artist.
 Born Richard Elis Blair White, on the island of Jamaica in 1951, to a family of prominent businessmen and founders of the town Oracabessa.
 "Von" is the stage name of Richard White, an artist who specialises in pastel tropical scenes inspired by nature and the female form.

 Richard "Von" White studied at the Jamaica College of Art, then went on to study at Goldsmiths College of Art in London, under the tutelage of Professor Harry Thubron.
 Graduating with honours from Goldsmiths, Von went on to develop his own style of abstraction, with a keystone on the masters that have gone before – particularly Pablo Picasso, Paul Gauguin and Georgia O'Keeffe.

 Von's philosophy on art finds its roots in Taoism.
-He expanded on many of his early ideas on art in an academic thesis based on creativity and its relationship with Taoism of Lao Tsu.
+He expanded on many of his early ideas on art in an academic thesis based on creativity and its relationship with Taoism of Laozi.
 Von's themes are an approach to abstract expressionism as embodied by the Tao.
 Von is of the Christian faith.

 Von's paintings have been said to have a prevailing message of tranquility.

 Von's art also finds great inspiration from the rock and roll era of the 1960s and 1970s.